SIKANDERKUMBHAR/ecs-ecr/README.md

 - Adjust the `app_image` variable to deploy your own container image.
 - Modify `fargate_cpu` and `fargate_memory` to allocate resources as needed.
 - Customize the `desired_count` to set the number of tasks you want running.
+- Update the `az_count` variable to change the number of Availability Zones used.
+- Modify the VPC CIDR block in the `aws_vpc` resource if needed.
 - Update the GitHub Actions workflow to match your specific deployment needs.

 ## 🌟 Benefits

+- **Isolated Network**: Custom VPC provides network isolation and security.
+- **High Availability**: Multi-AZ setup ensures resilience and fault tolerance.
 - **Infrastructure as Code**: Easily version, share, and replicate your infrastructure.
 - **Scalability**: Designed to handle increased load by adjusting task count.
 - **Cost-Effective**: Uses Fargate to avoid managing EC2 instances.